freedarwuin/Microbot-Hub/src/main/resources/net/runelite/client/plugins/microbot/sailing/docs/README.md

 1. **Detection**: The plugin scans for shipwrecks within a 15-tile radius using their object IDs
 2. **Priority**: Finds the nearest shipwreck within the salvageable area
-3. **Salvaging**: Deploys the salvaging hook when a wreck is found and inventory has space
+3. **Salvaging**: Deploys your boat's salvaging hook when a wreck is found and inventory has space
 4. **Inventory Management**: When inventory fills up:
    - If salvage items exist and player isn't animating:
-     - Looks for a salvaging station
-     - If station exists: deposits salvage
+     - If you have a salvaging station on your boat: deposits salvage at the station
-     - If no station: drops junk items
+     - If you don't have a salvaging station: drops junk items
    - If alching is enabled: high alchs configured items
    - Drops remaining junk items
 5. **Repeat**: Continues the cycle while the plugin is enabled